kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 As a cluster admin with MachineDeployment ownership I'd like to understand if my MD is performing a rolling upgrade and why by looking at the MD status/conditions

-> The main signal for MD is performing a rolling upgrade will be `MD.Status.Conditions[UpToDate]`.
+> The main signal for MD is performing a rolling upgrade will be `MD.Status.Conditions[MachinesUpToDate]`.

 > At least in the first iteration there won't be a signal at MD level about why rollout is happening, because controlled machines might
 > have different reasons why they are not UpToDate (and the admin can check those conditions by looking at single machines).
-> In future iterations of this proposal we might find ways to aggregate those reasons into the message for the `MD.Status.Conditions[UpToDate]` condition.
+> In future iterations of this proposal we might find ways to aggregate those reasons into the message for the `MD.Status.Conditions[MachinesUpToDate]` condition.

 As a cluster admin with MachineDeployment ownership I'd like to understand why my MD rollout is blocked by looking at the MD status/conditions